 ED took another hit last night.
 And my girl took another step.
 I am joyful.”

-As I explained at the start of this chapter, the next tasks you’ll have to help your child with are behavioural changes (extinguishing fears), followed by coaching for independence (Phase 2).
-How long this takes is highly variable – I tend to think around six months, with decreasing intensity.
-There may be areas you’ll continue to support or supervise because your child isn’t yet able to handle them wisely.
-Gradually, though, they’ll ease into normal life, and you’ll allow yourself more freedom too.
+As I explained at the start of this chapter, the next tasks your child will need you for are behavioural changes (extinguishing fears), followed by coaching for independence (Phase 2).How long this takes varies greatly – I tend to think around six months, with decreasing intensity.
+Expect to support or supervise certain areas until your child is able to handle them wisely.
+Gradually, though, they’ll ease back into normal life, and you’ll allow yourself more freedom too.

-Here are factors that usually support faster improvement and better outcomes in the case of anorexia:[xvii]
+Here are factors that usually support faster improvement and better outcomes in anorexia:

 - Treatment follows a family-based approach (nutrition, no purging, compassionate family support, consolidating normal behaviours).

-- It may seem particularly tragic when the illness hits a very young child, but this makes treatment easier and increases the chances of a swift recovery.[xviii]
+- Although it may seem particularly tragic when the illness hits a very young child, this often makes treatment easier and increases the chances of swift recovery.

 * Next: Chapter 5 – What parents need to know about the causes of eating disorders *